Robbie Williams: Legacy

-Influence in others artists
+Influence on other artists

-Contemporary artists have expressed their admiration for Williams and have cited him as one of their influences.
-The English rapper Example admitted his obsession with Williams and how he had been inspired by Williams’ performances when he was younger.
+Contemporary artists have expressed their admiration for Williams and cited him as one of their influences.
+The English rapper Example admitted his obsession with Williams and how he had been inspired by Williams' performances when he was younger.
 He described his own performance on stage as "a combination of rap, rock and Robbie Williams".

-Ed Sheeran, in an interview with El Hormiguero, revealed that the first album he ever bought was "Life Thru A Lens".
-English pop singer Olly Murs paid tribute to Williams' "Angels" music video in the music video for his single "Hand on Heart".
-And one of Louis Tomlinson's earliest influences was Robbie Williams, of whom he declares a big fan.
+Ed Sheeran, in an interview with El Hormiguero, revealed that the first album he ever bought was Life Thru a Lens.
+Olly Murs paid tribute to Williams' "Angels" music video in the music video for his single "Hand on Heart".
+One of Louis Tomlinson's earliest influences was Williams, of whom he declared he is a big fan.

 Personal life

 Residence

 In 2006, Williams emigrated to Los Angeles.
 He briefly moved back to the UK in 2009 when he bought an £8.5 million mansion in Compton Bassett, but sold the property a year later to move back to Los Angeles.
-In 2017, he sold his mansion in Beverly Hills to DJ Khaled for $9.9 million.

 In 2016, he moved into Woodland House, a £17 million mansion in the Kensington area of London.
 His next-door neighbour there is Led Zeppelin guitarist Jimmy Page, who has lived in The Tower House since 1972.
 In 2018, Page delayed Williams' plans for an underground swimming pool, stating that construction work would damage The Tower House.
+In 2017, he sold his mansion in Beverly Hills to DJ Khaled for $9.9 million.

 Health issues

-Williams has reportedly battled mental illness, obesity, self-esteem issues, alcoholism, and substance abuse throughout his life.
+Williams has suffered from mental illness, obesity, self-esteem issues, alcoholism, and substance abuse.
 He has discussed how his friend Elton John booked him into a clinic to cope with his drug use that emerged from the depression he was experiencing while still in Take That.

 Williams revealed in 2011 he had been experiencing lethargy caused by a type of hormone imbalance called andropause for a number of years, and thought at first it was a return of his depression.
 In a June 2020 interview with Weight Watchers Magazine, he revealed that he had developed an addiction to online golf games.
+Williams also has dyslexia, dyscalculia, and ADHD.

 Interests

-Williams has a strong interest in UFOs and related paranormal phenomena, and pursued this interest during his 2007–08 sabbatical.
-His interest in the subject led to him taking part in a documentary for BBC Radio 4 with Jon Ronson.
-The documentary followed them to a UFO convention in Nevada, during which Williams connected his interest in the paranormal with the desire to understand his childhood fears of his mother's interest in "the world's mysteries, elves, demons, [and] witchcraft".
+Williams has a keen interest in UFOs and related paranormal phenomena, and researched the subject during his 2007–2008 sabbatical.
+He participated in a documentary for BBC Radio 4 with Jon Ronson about the paranormal.
+The documentary followed them to a UFO convention in Nevada, during which Williams linked his obsession in the paranormal with the desire to understand his childhood fears of his mother's belief in "the world's mysteries, elves, demons, [and] witchcraft".

 Williams featured in a 2018 TV documentary Hunt for the Skinwalker by Jeremy Corbell, and revealed that his partner Ayda Field dissuaded him from buying the Skinwalker Ranch when it became for sale.

-Williams became an ordained minister with the Universal Life Church Monastery to officiate the wedding of friends.
+Williams became an ordained minister with the Universal Ministries to officiate the wedding of friends.

-Williams has a number of tattoos, many of which are related to British culture.
-These include:
+Williams has a number of tattoos, including: